 Data analysis is hard!
 Practitioners have testified time and again that extracting the much promised value out of data through analysis is no free lunch.
 There is a famous 80/20 rule of working with data that describes the state of affairs quite well: data scientists tend to spend up to 80% of their time preparing the data and only 20% analysing it.
 Although preparation here includes everything from getting familiar with the data to cleaning, standardising and structuring unruly data to match the needs of an analysis or visualisation package, in this blog we focus on format transformations.

-We have already covered how format transformation can be performed in practice, and one of the challenges that emerged from the past discussion was that transformation often requires at least some programming knowledge.
-In this blog we go a step further and explore two potential approaches to save the user from the need to write code.
+We have already covered how format transformation can be performed in practice.
+One of the challenges that emerged was that transformation often requires at least some programming knowledge.
+In this blog we explore two potential approaches to save the user from the need to write code.

 FlashFill and transformation learning

 Let’s start simple and note that the need for format transformation is older than the need for data wrangling.
-For instance, think Microsoft Excel, the swiss-army-knife of data standardisation and structuring, and consider the following example where the task is to extract the country name from the Participants column.
+For instance, think Microsoft Excel, the swiss-army-knife of data standardisation and structuring.
+In he following example, the task is to extract the country name from the Participants column.

-Surely, Excel users are not always experienced programmers and transforming the format representation of columns does not always involve writing complex VBA programs.
-Indeed, it doesn’t, or at least since Excel 2013.
+Excel users are not always experienced programmers and transforming the format representation of columns should not always involve writing complex VBA programs.
+Indeed, it doesn’t, at least since Excel 2013.
 This is thanks to a feature called FlashFill: a special tool that analyzes the information users enter and automatically fills data when it identifies a pattern.

-Performing the task from our example above in Excel using FlashFill is straightforward, as the tool can automatically learn the pattern transformation from the given examples and fill in the rest of the column as suggested in the picture above.
+Performing the task from our example above in Excel using FlashFill is straightforward.
+The tool can automatically learn the pattern transformation from the given examples and fill in the rest of the column as suggested in the picture above.
 These can be considered custom examples, as they are provided by the user.